MagpiePKU/positiveSelectionPipeline/README.md

   h.
 PAML (I use 4.8)
   i.
 Cufflinks with the gffread program

+Special notes on orthoMCL: we now recommend a "correct blast" and a "correct installation of MySQL".

+By "correct blast", we mean blasting all proteins from all species at once.
+Splitting the blast to different machines, such as blasting proteins from a single species against all protein database in one single node, might have cause an unknown problem.
+A large all-vs-all blast is very expensive, and we have developed a tool for you that you could select a few "seed" species, subdivide your species to groups that contain any of these seeds, perform positive selection test on these subgroups, and then combine and converge those "selected gene families" from species groups.

+By "correct installation of MySQL", we now found that MySQL might be quite problematic.
+So titrate the MySQL config file before running large sets of data.
+As a standard, we performed 8-mammalian-species orthomcl on a CentOS machine (E5-4680) with single CPU within 1.5 hours.
+Anything longer than this is abnormal and should be stopped and check.
+As a superstitution, we used:

+myisam_sort_buffer_size=700G
+myisam_max_sort_file_size=4000G

+and nothing else.
+This worked.
+Anything other than this, like changing the key buffer, join buffer, sort buffer etc, does not work in our hand.
+We manually set MySQL to use MySIAM but not InnoDB.

 2. Working pipeline:
   a. protein grouped by orthoMCL (times undefined.
 For what we know the orthoMCL system on CentOS is very problematic.
 Good luck.)